robcrocombe/monzo-calendar-react/README.md

 # Monzo Calendar (React)

-A calendar for your [Monzo](https://monzo.com) money, now in React!
+A calendar for your [Monzo](https://monzo.com) money.
+[Originally written in Vue](https://github.com/robcrocombe/monzo-calendar), I wanted to try again in React.
 You can:

 * View this month's transactions in a calendar view.
 * View your current balance.